“Mind the Gap”: How to Close Professional Philosophy’s Gender-Gap and Minority-Gap. With a Critical Postscript by X and Y.

-Now for the really interesting three-ways comparison and contrast cases: Law, French and Italian Languages and Literatures, and Philosophy.
+Now for the really interesting three-ways comparison and contrast cases: Law, French and Italian Languages and Literature, and Philosophy.

-But what about French and Italian Languages and Literatures vs. Philosophy?
+But what about French and Italian Languages and Literature vs. Philosophy?
 In comparison to Law, they BOTH take normally up to twice as long to get the credentials to start a working career, have relatively bad job prospects, relatively low salaries, and not-so-good social status.
-So what accounts for the fact that there’s gender-parity in French and Italian Languages and Literatures, but not in Philosophy?
+So what accounts for the fact that there’s gender-parity in French and Italian Languages and Literature, but not in Philosophy?

 I think that the answer had got to be: crucial differences in their subject matters.
 French and Italian Languages and Literatures is all about people, the human condition, and cultural facts and themes of various kinds, whereas contemporary professional Philosophy mostly isn’t.

 On the contrary, contemporary professional Philosophy is centrally about logic, highly abstract M&E, and other subject matters that mimic or are hand-maidens to the Natural Sciences.
 Of course, it does also cover issues in Values (ethics, social/political, aesthetics), History of Philosophy, and Continental Philosophy, but not nearly as centrally.